imjoy-team/ImJoy/docs/api.md

 You can use `my.config.type` in the `run` function to differentiate which op was called.

 Alternatively, you can define another `Plugin API` function in the `run` field.
 The function must be a member of the plugin class or being exported (with `api.export`) as a `Plugin API` function.
 This is because a arbitrary function transferred by ImJoy will be treated as `callback` function, thus only allowed to run once.

 If you want to change your interface dynamically, you can run `api.register` multiple times to overwrite the previous version. `api.register` can also be used to overwrite the default ui string of the plugin defined in `<config>`, just set the plugin name as the op name (or without setting a name).

 **Arguments**

-* **op**: Object (JavaScript) or dictionary (Python).
+* **config**: Object (JavaScript) or dictionary (Python).
 Describes the plugin operation.
    Several fields are allowed:
     - `name`: String.
 Name of op.
     - `ui`: Object (JavaScript) or dictionary (Python).
 Rendered interface.
 Defined